-The offer is available to new car buyers who trade in vehicles registered before Dec.
-31, 2009, which will be taken off the road and scrapped.
+The offer announced Tuesday is available to new car buyers who trade in vehicles registered before Dec.
+31, 2009.
+The cars will then be taken off the road and scrapped.

 The move comes amid pressure from governments to reduce air pollution and end the sale of the most polluting types of diesel engines.
 Automakers are also rushing to adapt to new technology, such as electric cars, in part to address air quality concerns.

-Andy Barratt, managing director of Ford in Britain, says "removing generations of the most polluting vehicles will have the most immediate positive effect on air quality, and this Ford scrappage scheme aims to do just that."
+Andy Barratt, managing director of Ford in Britain, said that removing the most polluting vehicles would have an immediate and positive effect on air quality.